mitric-lab/programming_theochem/src/04-numerical_optimisation/02-test_functions.md

 $$
 where \\(a\\) and \\(b\\) are parameters.
 The function has a global minimum at \\(x = (a, a^2)\\) with \\(f(x^{\*}) = 0\\).
-This global minimum lies in a long, narrow and relatively flat valley, which makes it difficult to find.
+This global minimum lies in a long, narrow, and relatively flat valley, which makes it difficult to find.
 ```python
 {{#include ../codes/04-numerical_optimisation/objective_function.py:rosenbrock_function}}